-To power the switch off, power off both power supplies by setting each AC power switch to "O".
-All devices are returned to their initial state the next time the switch is powered on.
+Set the AC power switches to O. All devices are returned to their initial state the next time the switch is powered on.

-Attention: Power is still supplied to the switch if either of the two power cords are connected.
-To fully remove power from the switch, both power cords must be disconnected.
+Attention: Power is still supplied to the switch if any power cord is connected.
+To fully remove power from the switch, all power cords must be disconnected.